Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish school behaviour analysis

 Many researchers have used traditional methods, such as background subtraction and optical flow, to extract target features for determining feeding indices \cite{zhou2017near}.
 While these methods can accurately capture fish feeding behaviour, they require complex foreground segmentation processes that may decrease computational efficiency and are easily affected by water surface fluctuations and reflective areas \cite{zhou2018near}.
 With its advantages of automatic feature extraction and large-capacity modelling, deep learning has been widely used in aquaculture \cite{feng2022fish}.

-Existing approaches mainly use digital cameras to capture the corresponding images as input and characterize the fish behaviour with discrete feeding intensity (e.g., ``\textit{None}'', ``\textit{Weak}'', ``\textit{Medium}'' and ``\textit{Strong}'' \cite{ubina2021evaluating, zhou2019evaluation, zhang2023msif, yang2021dual}) as a classification problem, modelled by Convolutional Neural Networks (CNNs).
+Existing approaches mainly use digital cameras to capture the corresponding images as input and characterize the fish behaviour with discrete feeding intensity (e.g., ``\textit{None}'', ``\textit{Weak}'', ``\textit{Medium}'' and ``\textit{Strong}'' \cite{ubina2021evaluating, zhou2019evaluation, zhang2023msif, yang2021dual}) as a classification problem, modelled by CNNs.
 However, fish-feeding behaviour is a dynamic and continuous process.
 Single images are insufficient to capture the context of fish feeding intensity \cite{feng2022fish, maaloy2019spatio}.
-As an alternative, video-based methods have been proposed to exploit spatial and temporal visual information for FFIA, which offers rich context for capturing fish feeding behaviour.
-Raw RGB videos were converted into optical flow image sequences and fed into a 3D convolutional neural network (3D CNN) to evaluate fish feeding intensity, achieving a very high accuracy \cite{su2020visual, wei2021behavioral}.
+As an alternative, video-based methods have been proposed to exploit spatial and temporal visual information for fish feeding intensity assessment (FFIA), which offers rich context for capturing fish feeding behaviour.
+Raw RGB videos were converted into optical flow image sequences and fed into a 3D CNN to evaluate fish feeding intensity, achieving a very high accuracy \cite{su2020visual, wei2021behavioral}.

 While recent advancements in computer vision and deep learning have shown promise in analyzing fish feeding behaviour, some limitations still need to be addressed.
 One major challenge is the discrepancy between the ideal environments in which fish-feeding datasets are collected and the real-world conditions found in aquaculture settings.
 Factors such as water turbidity, fluctuating light levels, and variable camera angles can significantly impact the performance of these models when deployed in real-world farms.